 I began having an eerie feeling when I began exploring Valparaiso on foot.
 The feeling increased as I wound my way through the converging old streets that steeply descended towards the old port quarter.
 The city felt oddly familiar, somehow.
 It felt a bit like… Newcastle.
 It was my first subconscious sense of Valparaiso; that it was somehow Chilean and British at the same time.

 It had been a long time since I was in Newcastle though, or even thought about it.
 Was I crazy?

 - Discovering that Valparaiso is a UNESCO Heritage City

 - The first British-Chilean clues in Valparaiso

-- The most important seaport in the world
+- Valparaiso’s heyday as the most important seaport in the world

 - Carbon offset information to Valparaiso, Chile

 Discovering that Valparaiso is a UNESCO Heritage City

 I hadn’t actually planned to come to Valparaiso.

 This in in spite of the recommendation of my Guatemalan friend Fernando, who had strongly endorsed it for its associations with Pablo Neruda, the Chilean Nobel Prize-winning poet.
 He even specifically assigned me poetry reading to prepare me for my time in Santiago, and in case I decided to go to Valparaiso.
 However, considering that I was not literate enough in Spanish to appreciate a Chilean literary figure, I didn’t think that Pablo Neruda’s literature – however worthy – seemed relevant to me to justify time in Valparaiso.